GrayVite/RSS_Feed-Reader-terminal/README.md

 # RSS Feed Reader in Terminal

+This is an open source project from [DevProjects](http://www.codementor.io/projects).
+Feedback and questions are welcome!
+Find the project requirements here: [RSS feed reader in terminal](https://www.codementor.io/projects/tool/rss-feed-reader-in-terminal-atx32jp82q)

 This is a simple terminal-based RSS Feed Reader built using Python and the `feedparser` module.
 It allows users to input an RSS feed URL, fetch the feed, and display the titles, descriptions, and links of the feed entries in a user-friendly format.

 ## Features